 • Open the .SAJ folder.

-• Check for duplicates files names that contain:
+• Check for duplicate file names that contain:

 • Just verify that there are no extra files or folders in the MySQL folder